 Created some slideshows of my work and posted them on YouTube

-Gave a business card to the manager of a new arts centre in Dublin
+Gave a business card to the manager of a new arts center in Dublin

 Sold 25 paintings (the best opportunities you can create are through your paying customers)